 Do you fight clean or are you like me and love to win the battle even if it means you lose the war?

-#2 Love gives up Anger to for Reconciliation
+Step 2.
+Love Gives Up Anger for Reconciliation

-Was it a small injury, a deep wound or just an offence?
+- Was it a small injury, a deep wound, or just an offense?

 - Unintentional comments